DVidal1205/obsidian-vault/D&D/Game Information/Sessions/Session 011.md

 1990-01-15
 # Session
 This session will be another downtime session amongst the party members, including the new addition of Vouhi Cliffer.
-Fortnite

 ## Encounters
 - Zero vs. Dorban and Thoss.
 - Emil vs. Blackrock

+### Session 011 Overarching Schedule (H-15 to H-30)
+**Days 15 - 20**
+- Vouhi invite from Lysander to an upcoming event for the E3C (Esteemed Culinary College Chefs) exposition on H-22.
+- Claude notices the mysterious fey plant in his bag
+- Taxidus letter of absence
+**Days 21-25**
+- Thaddeus Arrived (H-20)
+- Juggah incident (H-21)
+- Work remainder of time
+**Days 26-30**
+- All hands on deck working
+- Training
+- Trial of Valor letter
 ### Player Subplots
 #### Claude
 - Begin studying at the University, taking [[Planes and Dimensions]], [[Algebraic Thinking]], and [[Foundational Writing]].
  - After going home and preparing for school, Claude will notice an item in his bag that he did not remember packing.
-Within it is going to be a vial of fey essence, collected by Dvita off of Blark.|
+Within it is going to be a vial of fey essence, collected by Dvita off of Blark.
 - Fey Vial: drinking this will send Claude into a wild magic frenzy, which he will struggle to maintain control over Dvita.
-Typical Wild Magic effects, and wicked flashbacks of his past life (Beautiful Fey City, Wildfires, Chambers, Chains, etc).|
+Typical Wild Magic effects, and wicked flashbacks of his past life (Beautiful Fey City, Wildfires, Chambers, Chains, etc).
 - Going to begin feeling really sleepy at night, despite getting his designated trance.
 Time also stops adding up.
 During this time, Dvita will have been scouting out the Western District, and Dvita can notice this by the mud on his boots or the unlocked window.
-Dvita has been slowly awoken since the Old Stones, and will continue to do research before acting on anything.|
+Dvita has been slowly awoken since the Old Stones, and will continue to do research before acting on anything.
 - Xavier will also be gone for some of the downtime, as he has chosen to go into work voluntarily after hearing the news.
 The MPMP could use his help, and he's happy to if it means getting rid of these cultists.
-Claude can get up to shenanigans while home alone.|
+Claude can get up to shenanigans while home alone.
-- Claude will be approached by Ealdrid, and offer his condolences for any tragedy he may have faced.|
+- Claude will be approached by Ealdrid, and offer his condolences for any tragedy he may have faced.
 - Claude will be noticed by his friends from the university as well, and will also find Leif.
 #### Emil
 - Begin studying at the University, taking [[Planes and Dimensions]], [[Algebraic Thinking]], and [[Foundational Writing]].